Missouri Route 8

 Route 8 is a 69 mi state highway in the eastern part of the U.S. state of Missouri.
 It travels from Interstate 44 (I-44) in St. James to U.S. Route 67 (US 67) and US 67 Business in Desloge.
 It acts as a bypass, from I-44 in St. James, to US 67 in Desloge.
-Travelers on I-44 can use it to avoid the traffic problems in St. Louis, to US 67 in Desloge, & vice versa.
 Those who want to go to Ste.
 Genevieve can take US 67 Bus. through Park Hills to US 67, to Farmington, then take Route 32 to Ste.
 Genevieve.
-There have supposedly been plans to extend Route 8 to Ste.
-Genevieve.
-So far, those plans have not been put into effect.

-Between Steelville and Potosi, Route 8 was initially Route 62 from 1922 to 1926.
-The route was renumbered because US 60 had been planned as US 62.

 Route description

-Route 8 begins its run in St. James concurrent with Route 68 just south of the interchange with I-44.
-The two routes are concurrent for approximately 4 miles before Route 68 splits from Route 8 and heads southeast to Salem while Route 8 runs east to Steelville, passing Maramec Spring Park in the process.
-Route 8 is concurrent with Route 19 through Steelville; the two routes split on the eastern side of town at which point Route 8 runs east through one ranger district of the Mark Twain National Forest on its way to Potosi.
-About 15 miles east of Potosi, it reaches Business Loop 67 in Desloge and runs concurrently with that route until their termination at the interchange with U.S. Route 67.
+Beginning at I-44 in St. James, Route 8 travels eastward through Phelps County, running concurrent with Route 68 for approximately four miles before Route 68 splits off toward Salem.
+Continuing east, Route 8 passes near Maramec Spring Park, a popular natural attraction, before entering Crawford County and reaching Steelville.
+In Steelville, the highway briefly overlaps with Route 19 before separating east of town.

+Leaving Steelville, Route 8 continues eastward through the Mark Twain National Forest, passing through rolling hills and wooded areas before entering Washington County.
+The highway reaches Potosi, where it intersects Route 21 and Route 185.
+East of Potosi, Route 8 continues through rural landscapes, crossing several small creeks and valleys as it approaches St. Francois County.

+In St. Francois County, Route 8 enters Desloge, where it runs concurrent with US 67 Bus. for a short distance before terminating at the interchange with US 67.
+The highway serves as a key east-west corridor in eastern Missouri, connecting several towns and providing access to major highways and scenic areas.